 With all the uncertainty surrounding the world of travel in current times, more and more people are looking for a secure way to take a vacation.
 Don’t brush off an opportunity to explore Ireland, staying closer to home for a summer holiday means you can swap spending time in long security lines and airport terminals for a more enjoyable experience.

 If you are looking for a memorable staycation spot, why not visit Sligo?
 If you feel swept up in a rush of life then a visit to Sligo, where you can hike Knocknarea mountain with Queen Maeve’s cairn located on its summit, can awaken a deep appreciation for the world around you.
-Having lived in Sligo for two years, we’ve always thought of Knocknarea as a small oasis of tranquility that provides hikers with the relaxation they need.
+Having lived in Sligo for two years, we’ve always thought of Knocknarea as a small oasis of tranquillity that provides hikers with the relaxation they need.

 If you are interested in checking out one of the top trails in Sligo, then keep on reading.
 In this blog post, we are sharing everything you need to know about the hike.
 We hope this guide helps you plan your hiking adventures in Sligo and if you found this guide helpful, feel free to share it with your friends.

 Safety always first